Optimization on manifolds: A symplectic approach: General Framework

-\begin{definition}[presymplectic manifold] Let $\M$ be a smooth manifold of dimension $2n + m$, $m \ge 0$, endowed with a 2-form $\omega$ of rank $2n$ which is closed.
-Then $(\M, \omega)$ is a \emph{presymplectic manifold} and $\omega$ is called a \emph{presymplectic form}.
-If $m=0$ then $\omega $ is nondegenerate. \end{definition}
+\begin{definition}[See \cite{Berndt:2000}] A smooth manifold of dimension $2n$ endowed with a closed and nondegenerate 2-form $\Omega$ is called a \emph{symplectic manifold}, and $\Omega$ is called a \emph{symplectic form}.
+A smooth manifold of dimension $2n + \bar{n}$, $\bar n >0$, endowed with a closed 2-form $\omega$ of rank $2n$ that is degenerate is called a \emph{presymplectic manifold}, and $\omega$ is called a \emph{presymplectic form}. \end{definition}